Pathoschild/smapi-mod-dump/source/~Pathoschild/ContentPatcher/docs/author-guide.md

 <td>

 The part of the target map to replace.
 This is specified as an object with the X and Y tile coordinates of the top-left corner, and the tile width and height of the area.
+If you specify an area past the bottom or right edges of the map, the map will be resized automatically to fit.
 Its fields may contain tokens.

 </td>
 </tr>